eistakovskii/NLP_Toolbox/DATA_AUGMENTATION/СoLa_artificial/README.md

-## Prepare an artificila CoLa dataset for a target language
+## Prepare an artificial CoLa dataset for a target language

 ## Training